-- b.
-While an accused employee is the subject of an investigation they shall remain in a normal work status unless the circumstances of the investigation require that the employee be placed on administrative leave.
-While on administrative leave the employee shall continue to receive their benefits without being charged for use of leave. - c.
-An employee on administrative leave pending the outcome of an administrative or internal affairs investigation shall be available to the case investigator during normal business hours and shall adhere to the provisions of the Discipline Policy #8.01. - d.
-The employee may be placed under other restrictions that are deemed appropriate by the employee's Division Director.
-The Director of the Human Resources Division and the Director of the Legal Services Division should be consulted prior to imposing additional restrictions. - e.
-Department employees are required to submit to reasonable interviews and cooperate with the investigator and all other personnel providing official assistance in the investigation unless the accusations under investigation are of a criminal nature and cooperation may incriminate the employee. - 2.
-Employee Rights - a.
+- a.
 Department employees shall be afforded all constitutional rights and protections.
 If the actions of the employee, if proven true, would constitute criminal behavior, the employee will be advised of their Miranda warnings prior to being questioned in an investigation.
 The employee may refuse to answer questions under the protections of the Fifth Amendment of the United States Constitution. - b.
 Upon refusing to answer questions pursuant to Fifth Amendment rights, the employee may be ordered to answer and must answer, but any subsequent answers will be treated as involuntary and may not be used in any manner during any criminal proceeding.
 If no criminal prosecution is intended, the employee may be advised of their rights in accordance with Garrity, which compels the employee to truthfully and completely answer any and all questions posed by the department.
 Under Garrity questioning, information given by the employee may not be used against the employee in a criminal prosecution.
 Information given by the employee under Garrity may be used against the employee in any subsequent administrative action.
 Employees shall be presented with a Garrity waiver form for their signature.
 Failure to sign such form will be considered an act of insubordination.
 An employee who fails to cooperate with the department after they have been afforded protection from criminal prosecution under Garrity, by giving false, misleading, or incomplete responses to material questions, shall be subject to disciplinary action which may include termination of employment. - c.
 Unless otherwise directed, the employee may not discuss the interview or any portion of the investigation with any person other than their attorney or other legal representative prior to the completion of the investigation. - d.
 No employee of the department has any expectation of personal privacy in the property or offices provided by the department.
 Therefore, investigators may conduct warrantless searches of all department owned grounds, buildings, and vehicles, to include but not limited to: desks, computer disks and hard-drives, e-mail, lockers, file cabinets, living quarters (including all furniture whether provided by the department or personally owned), departmental motor vehicles, any other facilities and equipment owned, leased, or controlled by the department, personal items, whether secured or non-secured, discovered in any of the previously mentioned containers or enclosures.
-Before any warrantless search is conducted, the Director of the Office of Professional Standards or the Director of the Legal Services Division shall be consulted.
+Before any warrantless search is conducted, the Director of the Office of Professional Standards or the Director of Legal Services shall be consulted.
 Any item of contraband or any other type of evidence may be seized during the search and may be used as evidence in criminal or administrative proceedings.
-A warrantless search of personal items will only be conducted with the approval of the appropriate adjutant.
+A warrantless search of personal items will only be conducted with the approval of the division director.